 HOME CARE AIDE REGISTRATION

 If you would like to register as a Home Care Aide, proceed to the Home Care Aide Registry.
 You may also check the status of your registration by entering your 10 digit PER/HCA ID # and full name.
+Home Care Aide application forms can be found here.

 Please note that in order to complete your registration, you must have an active background clearance granted through the Caregiver Background Check Bureau.
 Once you have completed your registration, please complete the LIC 9163 and submit your fingerprints through a Livescan vendor.
 For a list of approved Livescan vendors in your area, please visit the California Department of Justice website.